PNSQC has been pivotal to my career, for example, and helped me level up to become first a senior tester, then a DevSecOps engineer. — Dwayne Thomas

 Recognition from the community helps individuals become unique leaders in immeasurable ways.
 It not only increases their motivation, but it lends a weight to their ideas.
 People respond positively to the recognition of their work because it confirms, for them, that their work is valued by others.
 By facilitating these diversity scholarships, PNSQC recognizes their recipients‘ value as current and future tech leaders.

 2020 was the first year that we offered diversity scholarships.
-In 2021, we will continue to work with our sponsors and partners in extending our community outreach.
-This year, PNSQC will continue partnering with Future Ada, PDX Blacks in Tech, Latinx Tech PDX, and we will add other scholarship partners going forward.
+This year we will continue to work with our sponsors and partners in extending our community outreach.
+PNSQC has partnered with Future Ada, PDX Blacks in Tech, Latinx Tech PDX, and will add other scholarship partners going forward.
 This year, for each $800 sponsorship from a company, at least two scholarship recipients from our partner group will be able to attend the conference.

 Actively practicing and promoting inclusion in the workplace also reflects well on companies Companies that foster diverse workplaces are often perceived as better employers.
 People want to work for an employer who welcomes workers of all backgrounds and who treats their employees fairly.